-In our blog post on Power of Attorney, we discussed how foregoing POA could be highly inconvenient and expensive.
-The costly and time consuming process you will have to go through is Committeeship.
+Without an Enduring Power of Attorney, the costly and time consuming process you will have to go through is Committeeship.
 In this post, we’ll be breaking down what this is and some of the costs associated with it.

 If an adult goes through a car crash, stroke, or other event that causes them to be mentally incapable, they won’t be able to take care of their financial and personal issues.
 If they sign a Power of Attorney or Representative Agreement ahead of time, they will assign somebody to take care of their financial and health issues, respectively.